 Our investment activities are managed by the Advisor.
 The Advisor is led by James R. Maher, Chairman and Chief Executive Officer of the Company and the Advisor, and Michael B. Lazar, Chief Operating Officer of the Company and the Advisor.
-They are supported by the Advisor's team of employees, including 14 dedicated investment professionals, who have extensive experience in commercial lending, investment banking, accounting, corporate law and private equity investing.
+They are supported by the Advisor's team of employees, including 17 dedicated investment professionals, who have extensive experience in commercial banking, investment banking, accounting, corporate law and private equity investing.
 Our Advisor is responsible for identifying prospective customers, conducting research on prospective investments, identifying and underwriting credit risk, and monitoring our investments and portfolio companies on an ongoing basis.
+The Advisor has an investment committee comprised of 12 members, including Messrs.
+Maher and Lazar and several senior executives of BlackRock, Inc. and its subsidiaries ("BlackRock") and several of the principals of Kelso & Company, L.P. (the "Kelso Principals").
+Although the BlackRock executives and Kelso Principals who serve on the investment committee bring the benefit of expertise they have gained at BlackRock, Kelso & Company, L.P. and elsewhere; neither of those organizations provides us with investment advice.